SilkRose/Pony/stories/cardboard-casket/cardboard-casket.md

 My body decides to pity me as I start to cry.
 I enjoy every teardrop as it will most likely be the last shred of comfort I have in life.
 Each drop rolling down my face as I dream of making a sound.
 Wishing for one last good cry before I go.

-As the next teardrop slowly rolls down my face, its meaning changes, as the teardrop morphs into a memory.
+As the next teardrop slowly rolls down my face, its meaning changes, morphing the teardrop into a memory.
 Rainbow hugging me and agreeing to be my big sister.
 The memory replaying in my head, in slow motion and fast-forward, at the same time.
+She was such a good big sister.

 The memory fades as a new one comes with the next teardrop.
 When me and Sweetie Belle met Apple bloom and formed The Cutie Mark Crusaders.

-(Insert memory here.)
+Little did I know how much our group, our calling would mean to me.

+Another teardrop, another memory.
+This one the moment we decided to focus on helping other ponies find their cutie mark, causing us to get ours.
+They meant so much to us, we finally got what we wanted after so long.

 As the last memory fades, I ask for one last wish, please, just one more hug with my friends.
 One more chance to tell them I love them.
 One more final goodbye.
 Unfortunately, my wish wasn't granted, as I can feel myself starting to give out.

 Seeing no other option, I gather all the strength I can, using all the memories, tears, and hope as fuel for the determination to not die in this box.
 I scream, *I don't want to die,* in my head, as I try to force my back leg to kick as hard as I can.

+I manage to move my leg, but barely.
+It softly impacted the cardboard wall, barely making a sound.
+Hoping with every fiber of my being that it was enough and somepony would come save me.
+My leg falls limp as my control loosens even more.

+After a few more seconds, I hear something rubbing up against the box.
+Was somepony there?
+Who was it?
+But, after it continues to rub the box, it starts purring, vibrating the box.
+Opalescence is outside the box!

+I hear the purring stop for a second before the entire box shakes.
+The purring continues from the roof.
+Opal is on top of the box.
+I need to get her attention, but how?
+I fail at lifting my leg again.
+What can I do?

+Cats have good hearing, right?
+I might be able to make a sound to get her to look in the box.
+I do my best to control my breathing, barely managing to affect it.
+The world goes dizzy and I attempt to make a noise, any noise.
+I meow as loud as I can.

+I hear movement above me as the cardboard rustles, a blinding light and a cat head poked into the box.
+I quietly meow again, exhausting the last my of efforts.
+Opal meows at me before taking her head out of the box, the lid falling closed behind her.

+All I can do is hope as the minutes pass by.
+Eventually as I'm about to pass out, I hear meowing, and its getting louder.
+I feel hoofsteps behind Opal.
+She went to get help!
+I love you Opal!
+The box opens and the blinding white light is the last thing I remember before passing out.

+I'm saved…